This document uses the following terms:

 security descriptor: A data structure containing the security information associated with a securable object.
 A security descriptor identifies an object's owner by its security identifier (SID).
 If access control is configured for the object, its security descriptor contains a discretionary access control list (DACL) with SIDs for the security principals who are allowed or denied access.
 Applications use this structure to set and query an object's security status.
 The security descriptor is used to guard access to an object as well as to control which type of auditing takes place when the object is accessed.
 The security descriptor format is specified in [MS-DTYP] section 2.4.6; a string representation of security descriptors, called SDDL, is specified in [MS-DTYP] section 2.5.1.

-security principal: A unique entity that is identifiable through cryptographic means by at least one key.
+security principal: A unique entity, also referred to as a principal, that can be authenticated by Active Directory.
 It frequently corresponds to a human user, but also can be a service that offers a resource to other security principals.
-Also referred to as principal.
+Other security principals might be a group, which is a set of principals.
+Groups are supported by Active Directory.

 system access control list (SACL): An access control list (ACL) that controls the generation of audit messages for attempts to access a securable object.
 The ability to get or set an object's SACL is controlled by a privilege typically held only by system administrators.